Preparing For Your Test

 Do not consume caffeine, nicotine, or any other non-prescribed stimulant or supplement 12 hours before the test (preferably 24 if you can manage)

-Bring a water bottle for after (we'll have something for you if you forget)
+Bring a water bottle for after (we'll have something for you if you forget).

-If you have asthma, bring your inhaler
+If you have asthma, bring your inhaler.

-If you’ll be doing a cycling test, bring your bike for us to connect to the Wahoo Kickr.
-We’ll remove the back tire and connect it to the trainer.
+If you’ll be doing a cycling test, you can bring your bike for us to connect to the Wahoo Kickr.
+We also have a stationary Wahoo Pro bike.

 TEST PREP 101